How to Hand Over to Your Day-Of Coordinator

 And now you took my advice or the advice of other brides online.

-To hire a day off coordinator if aren't hiring a wedding planner.
+Which is to hire a Day of Coordinator if aren't hiring a wedding planner.

 ---

-Here's exactly how to hand it all over to your day of coordinator ...so you can actually enjoy your day
+Here's exactly how to hand it all over ...so you can actually enjoy your day.

 Step 1: Start Gathering Everything in One Place